-Where are you based?
+Where you at?

 We are so awkward in front of the camera!
 Eek!

-9 hours coverage(my popular package) is recommended if you would like coverage from getting-ready until the dancing kicks off, but it totally depends on your wedding – if you are eloping or would just like less of the day covered then I also offer shorter coverage.
+Full-day coverage(up to 8hours) is recommended if you would like coverage from getting-ready until the dancing kicks off, but it totally depends on your wedding – if you are having a smaller wedding or would just like less of the day covered then I also offer elopement-style packages.

 Do you provide albums?

-When will our photos be ready?
+Erm, when will our photos be ready?

-Do you work with a second photographer?
+Do you work with a buddy?

 I always carry snacks with me to keep me going during the day, but by dinner time(or lunch time for day weddings) I’m usually need something substantial to keep me going!
 Please suggest to your venue that my meal is served just after the bridal party is served.
 The best time for me to eat is at the same time everyone else is eating, rather than during the speeches or first dance – that way I can have a quick break(because let’s face it, no one wants photos of people eating) and my meal doesn’t sit out for hours or get thrown out(it’s happened).